Shirley Willer: Activism

 Willer's activism was inspired by the mistreatment and violence she and her friends experienced as members of the gay community.
 While living in Chicago, Willer was the victim of police brutality.
 She was walking down Rush Street trying to go to The Seven Seas, a gay bar.
 The officer assumed she was gay and proceeded to harass her, picking her up by the front of her shirt and slapping her back and forth.
 He called her names saying, "You god-damned pervert.
 You queer.
 You S.O.B."
 Willer mentioned in an interview that she became so angry at the policeman that she could have killed him.
 Though she was angry, she was not frightened and later clearly stated that "the policeman had no right to do that to me."

 In 1947, while still living in Chicago, Willer's close friend Barney was badly burned in a fire.
 He received inadequate treatment of his wounds by the doctors because he was known to be gay.
-In addition to this maltreatment, Barney was also delayed transfer to a facility that could have more adequately tended to his injuries, and he died as a result.
-Later Willer commented "I think anybody who calls themselves an American, who believes in any kind of religion, to deliberately allow someone to die or force them into a position where they're going to die, it's unforgivable."
+In addition to this maltreatment, transfer to a facility that could have more adequately tended to his injuries was delayed, and he died as a result.
+Later Willer commented, "I think anybody who calls themselves an American, who believes in any kind of religion, to deliberately allow someone to die or force them into a position where they're going to die, it's unforgivable."

 These injustices, and Barney's death in particular, inspired Willer to advocate for lesbian and gay rights.
 She was a proudly out lesbian and refused to work for anyone who did not accept her sexuality.
 She hoped to inspire others, especially young people, to be similarly open about their sexuality—even in the face of parental anger and rejection.
 Always compassionate, Willer opened up her apartment in San Francisco to lesbians whose families had disowned them.
 "They were usually younger", Willer explained.
 "Their parents had thrown them out, they were on the street...
 I had bedrolls all over the place."